 Roeding Park was donated to the City of Fresno in phases starting in 1903 by Frederick and Marianne Roeding for the purpose of a public park and as a demonstration arboretum designed by Johannes Reimers, a botanist of worldwide reputation, and planted by their son, George C. Roeding, a horticulturist of international fame and the City of Fresno's first Parks Commissioner.

 Having grown large over the past 100+ years, the majestic, well-planned groves of big trees at Roeding today offer shady, often crowded gathering places for diverse families from central Fresno neighborhoods seeking free respite from the Valley heat - a place for picnics, quinceaneras and weddings; children running free; spontaneous and organized soccer and volleyball games and coolers filled with cool beverages, snacks and BBQs.

-Although a zoo has existed in the park to some degree since the early years, today the zoo has expanded across the entire southeastern section of the park (into the original 1903 donation land) nearly all the way to Golden State Boulevard - destroying the historic fishing ponds and ripping out many majestic trees that have stood for over 100 years.
+Although a zoo has existed in the park to some degree since the early years, today the City of Fresno has allowed the zoo to expand across the entire southeastern section of the park (into the original 1903 donation land) - nearly all the way to Golden State Boulevard - destroying the historic fishing ponds and ripping out many majestic trees that have stood for over 100 years.
 See Zoo's Proposed Master Plan.

 Bust of George C. Roeding, the man who created Roeding Park was located beside the Park office just inside the Belmont Ave entrance for many decades, but has now disappeared.

 These historic fishing ponds have been demolished and the ugly replacement ponds pale in comparison to the beauty of the originals.